Conradyen/docker-swarm-setup/DataBase_API_cURL_CRUD_Commend.md

 # CRUD operation cURL commend

-*commend must be one line.
+* commend must be in one line.

 ### Create